 Antigen Tests

-The appearance of double lines on the testing strip means positive for infection.
-However, Antigen Covid tests are more accurate in symptomatic cases and less precise in asymptomatic patients.
+The appearance of double lines on the testing strip means it is positive for infection.
+However, antigen-Covid tests are more accurate in symptomatic cases and less precise in asymptomatic patients.
 Hence, false negative results are possible.

-Here are some points to remember before doing it on yourself or somebody else:
+Here are some points to remember before doing it to yourself or somebody else:

 • Read the instructions on the pack and follow them strictly.